School Boards Matter

 CAPE HENLOPEN

-District BJason Bradley (NO ELECTION)
+District BJason Bradley

 District C – Patty Maull